The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: IA Correlation Function Estimators

-\item ``Intrinsic alignments of SDSS-III BOSS LOWZ sample galaxies"~\cite{singh_intrinsic_2015}\\ and ``Intrinsic Alignments of BOSS LOWZ galaxies II: Impact of shape measurement methods"~\cite{singh_intrinsic_2016}\\ \it{Contain condensed definitions of IA correlation functions with most commonly used notation.} \end{itemize} \headings{Additional note: estimators derived from shear correlation functions} \\ Rather than using \gls{shear} \gls{correlation function}s directly, other \gls{estimator}s derived from them may be preferred, for example to obtain higher signal-to-noise ratios or to control the physical scales used.
-In weak lensing studies, derived estimators are often chosen because they separate \gls{$E$-mode}s from \gls{$B$-mode}s.
-Lensing does not produce \gls{$B$-mode}s so their detection in \gls{cosmic shear} data could mean that the signal is affected by systematic effects such as IA.
+\headings{Additional note: estimators derived from shear correlation functions} Rather than using \gls{shear} \glspl{correlation function} directly, other \glspl{estimator} derived from them may be preferred, for example, to obtain higher signal-to-noise ratios or to control the physical scales used.
+In \gls{weak lensing} studies, derived estimators are often chosen because they separate \glspl{$E$-mode} from \glspl{$B$-mode}.
+Lensing does not produce $B$-modes so their detection in \gls{cosmic shear} data could mean that the signal is affected by systematic effects such as IA.

 The references below introduce three common derived estimators: complete orthogonal sets of \textit{E/B} integrals (COSEBIs), aperture mass statistics, and band powers, and include their use for IA studies.